Six-Guys/six-guys.github.io/README.md

 # six-guys.github.io
-Website for *insert name here*, a smart glasses company.
+Website for Eyeroh, a smart glasses company.

-Features:
-Built-in